 Due to it's Commonwealth history netball is the most popular women's sport on Barbados, and there are a number of clubs spread across the island.
 Netball is played in almost every school on the Island, with a number of competitions at both U15 and U18 levels.
 This ensures that during your stay you will face some competitive netball fixtures against a range of teams.

 While rugby is not a sport often associated with the Caribbean it is played in the majority of school's due to the island's long history of English rule.
 While some of the basic skills may not be to the level of English school rugby, the game is played with a zeal and passion that more then make up for this.
 With pace and flair your fixtures will offer a unique challenge for your players, and you are sure to receive a very warm welcome from your hosts.

 Hockey in Barbados

-Hockey is another sport not often assosiated with the Caribbean but it is currently flourishing in Barbados.
-The island has a dozen local clubs, a successful national team and a competative inter school set up.
+Hockey is another sport not often associated with the Caribbean but it is currently flourishing in Barbados.
+The island has a dozen local clubs, a successful national team and a competitive inter school set up.

 Cricket in Barbados

 Cricket is more of a way of life then a sport in the Caribbean and you would be hard pressed to find countries more passionate about the sport!
 Cricket is played and supported throughout the Caribbean at all ages and abilities.